-The workforce of the VGT Group is regularly informed and trained on these topics, in particular through Intranet tips and e-learning programs.
+The workforce of the VGT Group receives regular information and training on these topics and the resulting requirements for employees, in particular through Intranet tips and e-learning programs.

 The OGE Compliance Office coordinates major compliance activities of the Group and handles the relevant compliance topics.
 In addition, the Compliance Office is available to all managers and employees as the central contact and advisor on all compliance questions.